-- Through EMR platform online pages shared by you
+- Through the EMR platform, online pages shared by you

-- Through EMR platform online pages accessed by Massive Bio’s corporate accounts with your authorization to see your PII
+- Through EMR platform online pages accessed by Company’s corporate accounts with your authorization to see your PII

-- Through emails, SMS, or other means of communication channels
+- Through emails, SMS, any chat application, Whatsapp or other means of communication channels

 2. Protected Health Information and Sensitive Personal Information